 - In The Cabin in the Woods The Ballerina Dentata / Sugar Plum Fairy's entire face is one of these.

 - The creature Kirk runs away from in the rebooted Star Trek on the icy world he's marooned on would probably qualify.

 - The mechanical shark from James and the Giant Peach would count.

-- The Carnictus worms from the remake of King Kong had mouths like this.
+- The Carnictus worms from King Kong (2005) that eat the cook had mouths like this.

 - The subway worm from Men In Black II.

 - A couple of creatures from Evolution (a carnivorous "tree" and a large green bug) have mouths like this.

 - The Reapers from Blade II film double up on this trope, having one set of lamprey mouth teeth on their tongues and another set surrounding them.

 - A many-limbed critter screams straight into the camera with one of these in Silent Hill: Revelation 3D.

 - In How to Train Your Dragon and the TV spinoff, the Whispering Death is a breed of dragon with this kind of mouth.